-Workplace project-based learning courses are intended to develop attitudes, skills, and strategies applicable for professional situations, with emphasis on personal growth and development, interpersonal skills, intercultural understanding, leadership and the use of ethics.
-Students learn the concept of project-based learning in the workplace, and develop and implement projects in cooperation with local businesses, community organizations, or non-profit agencies.
-Projects are developed and supported under the supervision of an instructor.
+Prerequisite: An acceptance to the program after completing the application process Work-based learning course is intended to develop attitudes, skills, and strategies applicable for professional situations, with emphasis on personal growth and development, interpersonal skills, intercultural understanding, leadership and the use of ethics.
+Students learn these concepts by participating in an internship/externship program with a local business.
+Students will be assigned an employment opportunity in a career field they are interested in pursuing for their future.